HandsOnDataViz/book/docs/HandsOnDataViz.md

 You’ll also learn how to create sparklines, or tiny line charts that quickly summarize data trends.
-This chart type was refined by Edward Tufte, a Yale professor and data visualization pioneer, who described sparklines as “datawords… intense, simple, word-sized graphics.”[27]
+This chart type was refined by Edward Tufte, a Yale professor and data visualization pioneer, who described sparklines as “datawords… intense, simple, word-sized graphics.”[28]
 While Tufte envisioned sparklines on a static sheet of paper or PDF document, you’ll create them inside an interactive table, as shown in Figure <a href="#fig:datawrapper-table">9.3</a>.
 Readers can search by keyword, sort columns in ascending or descending order, and scroll through pages of sparklines to quickly identify data trends that would be difficult to spot in a traditional numbers-only table.

+TODO below: change intensity of continent coloring, change sparkline and difference bar coloring to avoid confusion with a specific continent, and redo screenshots

 <img src="images/09-table/datawrapper-table.png" alt="Table with sparklines.
 Explore the [interactive version](https://datawrapper.dwcdn.net/0HK4f/2/)."  />
 <p class="caption">